On this page:

 Typically, the costs include:

 Yes, a deposit is required.
-It is usually a minimum of 25%.
+It is usually a minimum of 25% of the property value.

 Do I pay monthly?